-4-1-3 Energy Generation
+4-1-3 Renewable Energy

-Imperial County is rich in renewable resources that have only been tapped to a limited extent.
-The demand for renewable resources has been growing dramatically nationwide in recent years, driven by concern about greenhouse gas emissions, higher fuel prices, and energy security.
-The dramatic increase in demand has been particularly pronounced in California, where the state's renewable portfolio standard (RPS) requires energy utilities to acquire 33 percent of electricity from renewables by 2020.
-Governor Jerry Brown's recent proposal to increase California's RPS to 50 percent by 2030; reduce petroleum use in cars and trucks by up to 50 percent; and double the efficiency of existing buildings has been met with much enthusiasm.
-Two pieces of legislation now under consideration, Assembly Bill 197 (Garcia) and Senate Bill 350 (De León), if passed, would ratchet California's RPS upward to 50 percent.
-In addition, new activity with the Global Warming Solutions Act of 2006 is likely to further improve the economics of renewables, which are relatively emission-free.
-Senate Bill 32 (Pavley), which requires California's State Air Control Board to approve a statewide greenhouse gas emission limit equivalent to 80 percent below the 1990 level (currently mandated by AB 32) by 2050, is being reviewed.
-Coincidently, the richness and diversity of resources coupled with the dramatic increase in demand for renewable energy, provides an excellent opportunity for renewable development for the county.
-As the provider of electricity in the county and as a publiclyowned utility, the Imperial Irrigation District (IID) is interested in both serving its customers' load with these resources and the economic development potential related to generation for loads outside of its service territory.
+Driven by concerns about greenhouse gas emissions, higher fuel prices, and energy security, the demand for renewable resources has grown dramatically nationwide in recent years.
+In October 2015, Governor Jerry Brown signed Senate Bill 350 (De León), which expanded California's Renewables Portfolio Standard (RPS) from 33 percent by 2020 to 50 percent by 2030.
+In addition, new activity with the Global Warming Solutions Act of 2006 is likely to further improve the economics of renewables.
+Senate Bill 32 (Pavley), which requires California's State Air Control Board to approve a statewide greenhouse gas emission limit equivalent to 40 percent below the 1990 level by 2030, is in review.
+Coincidently, Imperial County's richness and diversity of resources, coupled with the dramatic increase in demand for renewable energy to satisfy state mandates, provides an excellent opportunity for renewable development in the region.
+As the local energy provider and a publicly-owned utility, the Imperial Irrigation District (IID) is interested in both serving its customers' load with renewable resources and the economic development potential related to generation for loads outside of its service territory.

 The total technical potential is 42,283 megawatts for the county's renewable energy resources.
-As points of reference, the IID has a yearly peak load of approximately 1,000 MWs and the all-time peak demand for the California Independent System Operator (which serves most of California) is 50,270 MWs (in 2006).
-According to the Renewable Energy Feasibility Study Final Report, commissioned by IID, the largest potential resources are solar, with 28,600 MW, followed by low-speed wind, 9,555 MWs, and geothermal, 2,488 MW.
+As points of reference, the IID has a yearly peak load of approximately 1,060 MW and the all-time peak demand for the California Independent System Operator (which serves most of California) is 50,270 MWs (in 2006).
+The geothermal, 2,488 MW.
 Note these numbers reflect an estimate of total technical potential, and do not indicate the timing of deployment.